-We are committed to our drive for academic excellence across all Prep School year groups and to ensuring that every child achieves their true potential by the time they leave us at the end of Year 6.
+We are committed to driving academic excellence across all Prep School year groups and to ensuring that every child achieves their true potential by the time they leave us at the end of Year 6.

-- New resources have been brought in for staff and pupils, to ensure a rigorous focus on the key demands of the 11+ examinations.
-These develop core skills in vocabulary and numerical understanding in a way beyond the standard test books obtained from retailers.
+Additional resources have been brought in to ensure a rigorous focus on the key demands of the 11+ examinations.
+These resources develop core skills in vocabulary, comprehension and numerical understanding in a way beyond standard text books.

 We have also invested a personalised online learning, which gives pupils access at home to relevant maths, literacy, reasoning and problem solving questions.
 The learning platform analyses individual pupil performance enabling bespoke next steps for improvement to be identified.
 This system allows parents to see progress and gives the teacher appropriate feedback.